 Measures and challenges

-Serious accidents at work are very rare at EVVA; the accidents in the following statistics are minor injuries such as cuts or bruises.
+Serious accidents at work are very rare at EVVA; the 7 accidents in 2021 in the following statistics are minor injuries such as cuts or bruises.
 The accidents at work have only a maximum of 3 sick days followed.

 Accidents at work

 In 2018/2019, there was one serious accident and one minor accident in the electroplating department at headquarters, where processes involving chemicals for surface treatment were not executed correctly.
 It caused coughing in the immediate vicinity.
 The electroplating area was immediately both isolated and ventilated.
 The rescue chain worked perfectly, 8 people were medically examined or treated.
 One employee was more severely affected and took extended sick leave.
 The comprehensive analyses have shown that the incident was caused by human error.

 The processes in our galvanic/electroplating are subject to strict safety requirements and are regularly checked.
 They were nevertheless analysed again after incidents.
 After all, even if all relevant laws are complied with, additional measures can make such accidents even less likely.
 EVVA has been converting several electroplating processes since 2020 (for example, from solid to liquid, in order to automate the supply of materials).
 Other safety precautions in the galvanic are, for example:

 4-eye principle: When preparing the chemicals and filling the galvanic baths, another specialist is always present to avoid incorrect application or mixing.

 This person also checks that every part of the protective equipment - such as gloves, mask, and apron - is actually worn by the person carrying out the work.